Truck Driver Tax Deductions You Need to Know

 You can claim dispatch fees for your truckloads, but be sure to track them throughout the year, as with your other eligible deductions.
 In addition to dispatch fees, you can deduct the cost of your licensing fee if your local or state government requires you to have a business license.
 You can also subtract the cost to maintain any other essential licensure to conduct your business, including your commercial driver’s license.

-You can deduct fuel and other trucking-related costs, such as tolls and parking fees, as long as they are part of your work.
-You can also claim hotel costs if you’re working long hours and have to be away from home for the night.
+When you’re working long hours, and delivery takes more than a day, you can also claim hotel costs.
 However, remember that there is no per diem for lodging as there is for meal expenses, so be sure to keep your receipts to claim your expenses.

 Related: How to Calculate Your Trucking Cost Per Mile